barracudanetworks/waf-azure-templates/ARMTemplates/vmss_v2/README.md

    - Please visit our campus for more information about the Barracuda WAF VMSS support.
    - [Deploying Barracuda WAF in Azure](https://campus.barracuda.com/product/webapplicationfirewall/article/WAF/DeployWAFInAzure/)

-## Note
-   BYOL based Barracuda WAF VMSS is not yet supported.
-This will be made available soon.

 DISCLAIMER: ALL OF THE SOURCE CODE ON THIS REPOSITORY IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL BARRACUDA BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOURCE CODE.